Average propensity to consume

 The average propensity to consume is referred to as the percentage of income spent on goods and services.
 It is the proportion of income that is consumed and it is calculated by dividing total consumption expenditure (C) by total income (Y):

 It can be also explained as spending on every monetary unit of income.

-Moreover Keynes´s theory claims that wealthier people spend less of their income on consumption than less wealthy people.
+Moreover, Keynes's theory claims that wealthier people spend less of their income on consumption than less wealthy people.
 This is caused by autonomous consumption as everyone needs to eat and get dressed, so they buy a certain amount of food and clothes or pay rent, they all spend some amount of money on these necessities.
 So the ratio is falling with higher income and wealth.
 This is why it seems like the poor consume more than the rich.
-But they only need to spent larger amount of their income on consumption because they have less money available.
+But they only need to spend larger amount of their income on consumption because they have less money available.